 Bill ID/Topic Location Summary 6/5/ 2025 Position AB 942 Calderon D Net energy metering: eligible customer- generators: tariffs.
 This bill is in the Assembly Appropriations Committee.
 Existing law vests the Public Utilities Commission with regulatory authority over public utilities, including electrical corporations, while local publicly owned electric utilities are generally under the direction of their governing boards.
-Existing law requires each electrical utility, including each electrical corporation, local publicly owned electric utility, electrical cooperative, or other entity that offers electricial service, except as specified, to develop a standard contract or tariff that provides for net energy metering (NEM), which, among other things, compensates each eligible customer-generator, as defined, for the electricity it generated during a preceding 12-month period that exceeds the electricity supplied by the electrical utility through the electrical grid to the eligible customer-generator during that same period, as provided.
-Existing law requires each electrical utility to make the contract or tariff available to eligible customer-generators, upon request, on a first-come-first-served basis until the time that the total rated generating capacity used by those eligible customer-generators exceeds 5% of the electrical utility's aggregate customer peak demand, except as specified.
+Existing law requires each electrical utility, including each electrical corporation, local publicly owned electric utility, electrical cooperative, or other entity that offers electrical service, except as specified, to develop a standard contract or tariff that provides for net energy metering (NEM), which, among other things, compensates each eligible customer- generator, as defined, for the electricity it generated during a preceding 12-month period that exceeds the electricity supplied by the electrical utility through the electrical grid to the eligible customer-generator during that same period, as provided.
+Existing law requires each electrical utility to make the contract or tariff available to eligible customer-generators, upon request, on a first- come-first-served basis until the time that the total rated generating capacity used by those eligible customer-generators exceeds 5% of the electrical utility's aggregate customer peak demand, except as specified.
 This contract or tariff is commonly known as NEM 1.0.
 Existing law requires the commission to develop an additional standard contract or tariff, which may include NEM, for eligible customer-generators beginning July 1, 2017, or before that date if ordered to do so by the commission because it has reached the above-mentioned 5% NEM 1.0 program limit, and prohibits limiting the amount of generating capacity or the number of new eligible customer-generators entitled to receive service pursuant to this standard contract or tariff, as specified.
-This contract or tariff to tariff as appropriate to achieve specified objectives.
-Pursuant to its authority, the commission adopted Decision 22-12-056 (December 19, 2022), commonly known as the net billing tariff, that creates a successor tariff to the NEM 1.0 and 2.0 tarif Watch ltem #13.
+This contract or tariff is commonly known as NEM 2.0.
+Existing law authorizes the commission to revise the standard contract or tariff as appropriate to achieve specified objectives.
+Pursuant to its authority, the commission adopted Decision 22-12-056 (De Watch ltem #13.